HDSCS Annual O & R Workshop

 Mark Murphy, Mayor of the City of Orange, took time away from a motorcycle rallye to address the workshop in 2003.

-Bill Campbell, Chair of the Orange County Board of Supervisors, was a visitor in 2003 and 2004.
-Then in 2005, he returned to present a Supervisors' proclamation in celebration of the HDSCS 25th anniversary.
+The Honorable Bill Campbell was a visitor in 2003 and 2004, when he was Chair of the Orange County Board of Supervisors.
+In 2005, he returned to present a Supervisors' proclamation in celebration of the HDSCS 25th anniversary.

 Excerpt from remarks by Orange County Supervisor Bill Campbell: